 Vloggers, on the other hand, connect with viewers through video views, likes, comments, and shares.
 Engagement is visual and auditory, allowing for a more immediate and personal connection.

-Blogs cater to readers who prefer textual content.
-They are ideal for those who enjoy taking their time to consume and contemplate written information.
+Blogs cater to readers who prefer textual content and are ideal for those who enjoy taking their time to consume and contemplate written information.
+Additionally, incorporating text to speech features can enhance accessibility for individuals who prefer to listen to content or have visual impairments.

 Vlogs attract an audience that appreciates visual and auditory experiences.
 Video content can be more engaging for viewers who enjoy watching and listening.